Alsace, Budget, France, Germany

 Total: 268.87 euros (or 134.34 per person)

-Again, it’s important to note that we had access to my car and therefore didn’t need to rent a car or pay for insurance, so that saved us money.
+Again, it’s important to note that we had access to my car and didn’t need to rent a car or pay for insurance so that saved us money.
 We did, however, happen to go on our road trip when gas prices were close to an all-time high in Europe.

 ⛽️ Total Gas: 221.87 euros

-Useful tip: if it is possible, make sure to drive using eco-mode (especially on the highways).
-For us, this made a huge difference because it really saved on gas (and is generally better for the planet, which I am trying to be more aware of during my travels!) and we only needed to fill up 3 times throughout our trip .
+PRO TIP: if it is possible, make sure to drive using eco-mode (especially on the highways).
+For us, this made a huge difference because it really saved on gas (and is generally better for the planet) and we only needed to fill up 3 times throughout our trip.
 Also, if you can avoid getting gas on the highway, you will probably save loads as well!
-We noticed a SIGNIFICANT difference in price!

 🅿️ Total Parking: 36 euros

 In terms of parking, where we could we tried to either score free parking in the street.
-I also tried googling cheap parking lots before we headed on the road and this helped us keep our expenses low.
 For the most part, parking wasn’t too expensive where we were visiting.
 On average parking cost only a couple of euros per destination (the most expensive was Brussels!).
 We were also only parked for few hours per town and then continued driving.

 🚘 Total Tolls: 11 euros